duncanbradley/thesis/reproducibility.md

 *Nüst et al., 2017* - introduce the notion of Executable Research Compendia, providing data, code, computational environment, and interface.
 The concept is that this is ‘self-contained’.
 This follows the development of Research Compendia (Gentleman and Lang, 2007), which focused on providing data and analysis code, and use of dynamic documents.
 Executable Research Compendia are a way of packaging research resources/output.
 Key to the notion of Executable Research Compendia is being providing a ‘one-click’ functionality that indicates successful reproduction of all computational processes, resulting in an exact correspondence between generated and reported results.
 However, perfect reproducibility only indicates that computational processes run as expected, not that the conclusions of the research independently valid.
 Continuous integration offers the ability to detect whether each new change has not prevented successful outputs/compilation (FitzJohn et al., 2014).

-**Whilst I did not follow a specific pre-defined workflow, my approach closely resembles published workflows (e.g., van Lissa et al., 2020; Peikert and Brandmeier, 2021).**
+Whilst I did not follow a specific pre-defined workflow, my approach closely resembles published workflows (e.g., van Lissa et al., 2020; Peikert and Brandmeier, 2021).

 # Conluding Remarks

 Working reproducibly is a duty (Sandve et al., 2013).
 Research software is opaque unless shared, then it becomes transparent (Morin et al., 2012).
 The notion of reproducible research code was discussed over 30 years ago, with ‘electronic documents’ providing the ability to package code with a manuscript (Claerbout, 1992).
+Because code is often only produced in order to achieve an initial objective, it is not written with sustainability in mind (Trisovic et al., 2022).
+Thus, it is necessary to capture the specific *computational environment* used when originally running the software.
+When specifying a project’s dependencies (the requisite files and software), researchers should ensure that the exact version of each package and program are supplied.

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __